canonical/operator-workflows/docs/explanation/integration.md

 the GitHub container registry.
 Image resources' destinations can further be specified by the user using `upload-image` input.

-When the workflow is executed from a fork, the resources are shared via the filesystem.
+When the workflow is executed from a fork, artifact mode shares the resources through GitHub Actions artifacts and the selected provider's local image path.

 ### Charm